Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 I have not read that.

-This is like the ultimate tome, it's the most famous book on it's huge on how that whole thing happened.
+It's the most famous book on, it's huge on how that whole thing happened.

-And it's it's really fascinating.
+And it's really fascinating.

 If you look at Germany right before the Nazis came to power, first of all, there were a million different political parties.

-Only one in 40 people actually belonged to the Nazi Party or identified with it.
+Only one in 40 people actually belonged to the Nazi party or identified with it.

 And what ultimately happened was the existing established government couldn't get anything done because the Nazis were like the tiebreaker, right?